 Big Shoulders Fund has been approved as an SGO by the Illinois Department of Revenue.
 We are approved to award Tax Credit Scholarships in Region 1 and Region 2 — including the following counties: Cook, Boone, Carroll, DeKalb, DuPage, Jo Daviess, Kane, Kendall, Lake, Lee, McHenry, Ogle, Stephenson, and Winnebago.

 How is the program funded?

 Funding becomes available as donors reserve tax credits and then make their contributions to qualifying Scholarship Granting Organizations like Big Shoulders Fund.
-Donors can begin reserving their tax credits on January 2, 2018, and continue to do so until all credits have been awarded for the year by the Illinois Department of Revenue.
-The number of scholarships awarded will depend on available funding.
+Donors can begin reserving their tax credits on or after January 2nd, and continue to do so until all credits have been awarded for the year by the Illinois Department of Revenue.
+Scholarships are awarded for the following school year, and the number of scholarships awarded will depend on available funding.

 How do I apply?